THE BOSS I HATED TO LOVE

 1 - THE DISCOVERY OF BETRAYAL

-The piercing silence of the morning was the first blow that struck Celina when she woke up.
-It wasn't just the absence De of sound—it was his absence.
+The piercing silence of the morning was the first blow that struck Celina when she woke.
+It wasn’t just the absence of sound—it was the absence of him.
 Again.
-The satin sheet, cold and untouched beside her, screamed a truth she could no longer ignore: César hadn't come home.
-And this had been going on for months.
+The cold, untouched satin sheet beside her screamed a truth she could no longer ignore: César hadn’t come home.
+And it had been happening for months.

-With her eyes still sticky from a sleepless night, she remained motionless, staring at the white ceiling of the gigantic room that looked more like an abandoned stage.
-The mansion, imposing on the outside, was now a gilded prison on the inside.
-The luxury of the furniture, the works of art on the walls, the flower arrangements perfectly changed by the hands of the staff... everything was superfluous in the face of the emptiness that consumed her chest.
+With her eyes still heavy from a restless night, she lay still, staring at the blank white ceiling of the oversized bedroom that now felt like an abandoned stage.
+The mansion, grand and impressive from the outside, had become a gilded prison on the inside.
+The lavish furniture, the artwork on the walls, the perfectly arranged flowers replaced daily by the staff—all of it felt meaningless against the hollow ache consuming her chest.

-She sat up slowly, a lump in her throat.
-Her bare feet touched the cold floor.
-The echo of her own footsteps as she walked to the closet seemed to mock the loneliness that surrounded her.
-She stopped in front of the huge mirror and stared at herself.
+Slowly, she sat up, a knot tightening in her throat.
+Her bare feet touched the icy floor.
+The echo of her own footsteps as she walked toward the closet seemed to mock the loneliness surrounding her.
+She stopped before the massive mirror and stared.

 Her eyes scanned her own body with silent cruelty.
-The dark circles under her eyes betrayed sleepless nights.
-Her skin was dull, lacking the glow it used to have.
-Her lips, dry, no longer smiled as they once did.
-The sparkle in her eyes... was gone.
-But the worst part wasn't what she saw.
-It was what she felt.
+The dark circles betrayed too many sleepless nights.
+Her skin looked dull, missing the radiance it once had.
+Her lips were dry, no longer curving into the smile he used to adore.
+The sparkle in her eyes… gone.
+But the worst part wasn’t what she saw—it was what she felt.

-She took a deep breath, her eyes welling up.
-The inner voice whispered all her insecurities — rejection, loneliness, the fear of being forgotten, discarded.
-That woman in the mirror was not the Celina César had known.
-But she was there.
+She took a deep breath, her eyes burning.
+The voice in her head whispered every insecurity—rejection, loneliness, the fear of being forgotten, discarded.
+The woman in the mirror wasn’t the Celina César had once fallen for.
+Yet she was still there.
 Hurt, yes.
-But still standing.
+But standing.

-"I'm not going to destroy myself over this..." she murmured, her voice breaking.
-"I'm going to remember who I am."
+“I’m not going to let this destroy me…” she murmured, her voice trembling.
+“I’m going to remember who I am.”

-Determined, she began to choose clothes.
-Clothes she hadn't worn in a long time.
-Dresses that accentuated her curves, shoes that made her walk like someone who knows where she's going.
-She rummaged through her drawers until she found a black lace lingerie set, still with the tag on.
-A gift from a time when she still believed they would love each other forever.
+With renewed resolve, she began pulling out clothes she hadn’t worn in ages—dresses that hugged her curves, heels that made her walk with purpose.
+She dug through drawers until she found a black lace lingerie set, still with the tag.
+A relic from a time she’d still believed they’d love each other forever.

-She carefully set everything aside.
-Then she called the spa she used to frequent before her life began to fall apart.
+She laid it all out carefully, then called the spa she used to frequent before her life began to crumble.

-Hours later, Celina was immersed in a process of rebirth.
-The esthetician's delicate hands massaged her tense shoulders, while a soft playlist filled the room.
-She had her nails done, waxed, and took care of her skin and hair.
-The makeup highlighted her green eyes and softened her tired features.
+Hours later, Celina was submerged in a process of rebirth.
+The esthetician’s delicate hands massaged her tense shoulders while soft music filled the air.
+She had her nails done, waxed, treated her skin, her hair.
+Makeup brought out the green in her eyes and softened the lines carved by exhaustion.

-When she looked in the salon mirror at the end of the afternoon, she barely recognized herself.
-The woman staring back at her was stunning.
+By the time she looked in the salon mirror that evening, she barely recognized herself.
+The woman staring back was stunning.
 Strong.
 Ready.

 She didn’t know what she would find there.

-She needed to look him in the eye.
-She needed to remember what they once were.
-She needed, at least once, to fight for herself — not as the wife who had been cast aside, but as the woman who still deserved love.
+She had to look him in the eye.
+She had to remember what they once were.
+She had to fight—just once—for herself.
+Not as the wife left behind, but as the woman who still deserved love.

-When she parked in front of the building, it was already dusk, the sky heavy with dark clouds.
-The workday was about to end.
+By the time she parked in front of the building, night was falling.
+The workday was nearly over.

 And Celina was ready for the truth.

-She walked to the elevator and proceeded to the president's office.
+She walked to the elevator and made her way to the executive floor.

-Celina opened the office door and her world fell apart.
+Celina opened the office door—and her world shattered.

-César, her husband, was entwined with another woman.
+Her husband, César, was wrapped around another woman.

-Nicole was sprawled across the desk, her blonde hair tousled, her lips parted in pure pleasure.
-Her legs were wrapped around César's waist, her hands clenched into his back.
+Nicole was sprawled across his desk, blonde hair mussed, lips parted in pure pleasure.
+Her legs were hooked around César’s waist, nails digging into his back.

-She was the first to notice her presence.
-A satisfied smile appeared on her face.
-Her eyes sparkled with malice, as if she had been expecting this moment, as if she wanted Celina to see her there, taking what was hers.
+Nicole noticed her first.
+A slow, satisfied smile curved her lips.
+Her eyes gleamed with malice, as if she had been waiting for this moment, as if she wanted Celina to see her taking what was hers.

 As if nothing had happened.